 With this rich, flavorful seafood casserole, you want to keep the side as simple as you can.

-Mashed potatoes will taste excellent with white fish and shrimps.
+Mashed potatoes will taste excellent with white fish and shrimp.
 Trust us.

 How to Reheat New England Seafood Casserole